mgrahamsmith/coding_practice/learncpp/README.rst

 Build Configurations for GCC/G++ Users
 --------------------------------------------------------------------------------
-Add `-ggdb` to the command line when debugging and `-O2 -DNDEBUG` for release builds.
+Add :code:`-ggdb` to the command line when debugging and :code:`-O2 -DNDEBUG` for release builds.
 Use the former for now.